 Multi Spectral Imagery

-Imagery from Landsat 5 TM and Landsat 8 OLI was acquired via the USGS EarthExplorer web portal.
+Imagery from Landsat 5 TM and Landsat 8 OLI were acquired via the USGS EarthExplorer web portal.
 This imagery was stacked and corrected for atmospheric interference.
 Data was processed using ERDAS IMAGINE and Exelis ENVI image processing software.

 Infrared images of the study area were further processed to extract water features using ERDAS IMAGINE.
 A mask of permanent water features was created in order to show only the ephemeral water features.